jechol/examples-elixir/monad-from-scratch/README.md

 Examples showing

 * What `Maybe` monad and its `bind` operators are all about.
-* How Haskell-like `do-notation` is possible in Elixir using macro.
+* How Haskell-like `do-notation` is possible in Elixir with macro.

 ## Installation